New Zealand Certificate in Whānau Ora (Level 3)

-- Tikanga associated with hauora in the home
+Tikanga associated with hauora in the home and elsewhere

 By the end of this programme, you'll be able to:

-- apply some operational and theoretical knowledge to design a whānau ora plan as an expression of pukengatanga.
+apply operational and theoretical knowledge to design a whānau ora plan as an expression of pukengatanga

-Facilitators use korero, presentations, visuals, study notes, reliable information from websites and other texts to support an interactive approach that delivers knowledge and supports the introduction and practice of skills and tikanga.
+Kaiako use korero, presentations, visuals, study notes, reliable information from websites and texts, and practical activities, to support an interactive approach which delivers knowledge and supports the introduction and practice of skills and tikanga.

 Self-directed work involves the investigation and completion of individual assignments for assessment.